Topics on this page

 You can request an application for QMB at your local health department, doctor's office, or hospital social work department.
-Applications may be downloaded from the Maryland Department of Human Resources website.
-Completed forms should be mailed to your local Department of Social Services.
-Mailing addresses are included on the back of the application form.
+Applications may be downloaded from the Maryland Department of Health website.

 Any denial, termination, or reduction of benefits can be appealed.
 Call the telephone number provided in the denial letter you receive.
 Or call 1-800-332-6347 to request a hearing.